“Classy apartments (sleeping 2-4) with kitchenettes and all the comforts of a hotel, slap bang in the heart of Florence”

 - Towel/linen change 3 times/week

 Each of the 12 airy apartments (or 'suites', as they call them) has a sleek design and plenty of space.
-You get a comfortable bedroom, a living area with kitchenette (these are separated in the Deluxe) and a bathroom.
+You get a comfortable bedroom, a living area with kitchenette (these are separated in the Executive) and a bathroom.
 There are teak parquet floors, calm off-white walls, soft beige furnishings and the occasional colour accent - relaxing orange sofas in the standard suites, or light blue throws on the beds.

 The furniture is mostly modern Italian designer, with some Philippe Starck pieces and the odd family antique.
 Original double-height, double-glazed windows are hung with fine cream curtains with blackout and shutters that ensure a perfect night's sleep on the Simmons mattresses.
 Personal touches include fresh roses grown by the family and, for those who stay longer than 3 days, complimentary bottles of wine and oil.
 A few judiciously placed pieces of classic artwork - architectural drawings in the main hall, German romantic paintings in the apartments, and old plant prints - maintain the clean, classy effect.